TechTreker/IPv4-Shellcode-Obfuscator/README.md

 The IPv4 Shellcode Obfuscator / Deobfuscator transforms your shellcode into IPv4 Addresses

 ## Usage
-Clone the repository to your local machine
+Clone the repository to your local machine.\
-Compile the code using a C compiler
+Compile the code using a C compiler.\
-Run the executable
+Run the executable.

 ### Example Compilation & Execution